zackbouz1/trainning-hangout/README.md

    - *Advisory database:* canoncial database of dependency vulnerabilities
    - *Security alerts and updates:* notifications for vulnerabilities in your dependencies, and pull requests to fix them
  - *OSS Vulnerability Scanning:*
+     - Dependabot: Dependabot automates the creation of pull requests to update dependencies flagged by automated alerts to recommended versions facilitating the process of keeping dependencies up to date and reducing the security risks associated with outdated packages.
-     - Dependabot: Dependabot alerts are free to use for all repositories on GitHub.com.
+          - Dependabot alerts are free to use for all repositories on GitHub.com.
 Advanced capabilities, like the ability to create **custom auto-triage rules** for Dependabot alerts, are available (for free) on public repositories only or Organizations with Advanced Sercurity license.

 ### Code
  - *Secret Scanning Alerts (Advanced security):* Find API tokens or other secrets exposed anywhere in your git history